Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: The multidimensional social compass model

-In the absence of social interactions ($\lambda = 0$), Eq.~\eqref{eq:model} leads to the steady state $\theta_i = \varphi_i$, i.e., every agent is aligned with their preferred orientation, which is assumed to be a polarized state.
-For large $\lambda$, on the other hand, social influence prevails over stubbornness and a depolarized (consensus) state emerges, with all the agents having the same average orientation $\theta_i \simeq \psi$.
-Therefore, the model exhibits a phase transition from a polarized to a consensus phase.
-At the mean-field level, where each individual interacts socially with every other, this transition occurs at the threshold value of the coupling constant~\cite{ojer_modeling_2023}
+For large $\lambda$, on the other hand, social influence prevails over stubbornness and a depolarized (consensus) state emerges, with all the agents having the same average orientation $\hat{x}_i \simeq \hat{\phi}$ and thus $r \left( \lambda = \infty \right) \simeq 1$.
+Therefore, the model exhibits a phase transition from a polarized to a consensus phase as $\lambda$ increases.